vbabushkin/ECE_GY_9163_Machine_Learning_for_Cyber_Security_Project/README.md

 ![stripPerfTestData](https://user-images.githubusercontent.com/7853025/147010397-6724ebad-2b90-4651-8a2c-9b6d633e1e35.png)

-While the STRIP approach still allows to achieve clean classification accuracy around 88% for sunglasses badnet model, its attack success rate is higher than that of fine-pruning (9.78% vs 0.69%) and anti-repairedNet (9.78% vs 0.69%) defenses, which affected our decision to dismiss this defense mechanism in favour of fine-pruning and anti-repairedNet defenses.
+While the STRIP approach still allows to achieve clean classification accuracy around 88% for sunglasses badnet model, its attack success rate is higher than that of improved fine-pruning and anti-repairedNet defenses (i.e 9.78% vs 0.09% and 0.08%), which affected our decision to dismiss this defense mechanism in favour of the improved fine-pruning and anti-repairedNet defenses.
+More so, of our two candidate defense appraoches, the anti-repairedNet defense generally has a high clean success accuracy across all the models (about 83% in the worst case) while the improved fine-pruning defense has the lowest attack success rate (about 4% in the worst case).